Easy Homemade Béchamel Sauce (French White Sauce Recipe)

 Jump to Recipe Jump to Video Leave a comment 💛

-You only need three ingredients for a béchamel sauce: butter, flour, and milk!
+You only need three basic ingredients for a béchamel sauce: butter, flour, and milk!

 Click on the stars to rate!